Submitting your application

 - scheduled maintenance periods

-Any compute units which have not been used by the end of the period will be lost.
+Any compute units you have not used by the end of the period will be lost.

-You will need to describe the staff resources available and how they will be used to complete the project.
-It is important that you:
+You will need to describe the staff resources available and how you will use them to:

 - start the project promptly